Fink source code consists of a sequence of expressions.

 # 'no match'

-Conditions using partial applications succeed if they evaluate to true, using the object being matched as the partial value (i.e. in place of ?).
+using the object being matched as the partial value (i.e. in place of ?

-When nesting a ? within a list or record, the object being matched is the element or record field within the current nesting.
+within a list or record, the object being matched is the element or record field within the current nesting.

 get_matching = fn obj: